 An assessment may consist of a test, exam, quiz, survey, or other kind of assessment.
 Questionmark provides assessment services as a service provider to assessment sponsors.
 The assessment sponsor is the company or organization that offers the assessment for delivery from Questionmark’s servers.
 The assessment sponsor is the Data Controller and Questionmark is the Data Processor in respect of the processing of personal information described in this section.

-When you take an assessment on Questionmark’s servers, assessment sponsors may collect or receive personal information through our service on candidates including names and demographic and other information.
-The assessment sponsor decides what information they ask for and collect and Questionmark processes this information only to provide the services requested by the assessment sponsor in accordance with the agreement with the assessment sponsor.
+When you take an assessment on Questionmark’s servers, assessment sponsors may collect or receive personal information through our service including names and demographic and other information.
+The assessment sponsor decides what information they ask for and collect and Questionmark processes this information only to provide the services requested by the assessment sponsor in accordance with our agreement with the assessment sponsor.

 We also automatically record the IP address, browser header data and other similar information about the computer used to take the assessment.
 If you use our secure browser, Questionmark Secure, to take assessments, we may record further information including details of other processes running and peripherals on your computer and actions taken during the assessment, including URLs of other websites you navigate to during the assessment.
 If the assessment sponsor asks us to provide additional services, like online proctoring or record and review proctoring, then at the choice of and as instructed by the assessment sponsor, further information will be recorded, including proof of identification, video and/or audio, full desktop screen recording and recording of web traffic/screenshots of the assessment session.
 The assessment sponsor decides what personal information is processed.
 We do this on behalf of the assessment sponsor for purposes of ensuring the integrity of the assessment process, for example so that the assessment sponsor can detect possible incidents of cheating and to ensure proper candidate authentication.